AudioCatApp/.github/CONTRIBUTION-PROTOCOL.md

-# :rocket: Contribution Protocol (Branches and Pull Requests) :rocket:
+# :rocket: Contribution Protocol :rocket:

 The foundation for smooth merges and stable main.